mattDevigili/dms-smm695/week_3/homework_3.md

 **Week Three**

-_Homeworks are not mandatory, and not marked.
-You can use them to test your understanding of the lecture_
+_This homework is not mandatory, and not marked.
+You can use it to test your understanding of the lecture_

 Pagila DB